vulski/laverna/README.md

 # Laverna
-Heavily refactoring fork from https://gitlab.com/PaperStreetHouse/laverna
+Heavily refactored fork from https://gitlab.com/PaperStreetHouse/laverna

 For now, only works with http://fullcomic.pro links